colorado

 Stanley Lake

-One of the most scenic and popular backpacking hikes in the region is a nearly 30-mile loop trek that starts south of the Stanley, Idaho and crosses a number of scenic backcountry lakes, including Petit Lake, Alice Lake, Toxaway Lake, and Imogene Lake.
+One of the most scenic and popular backpacking hikes in the region is a nearly 30-mile loop trek that starts south of Stanley, Idaho, and crosses a number of scenic backcountry lakes, including Petit Lake, Alice Lake, Toxaway Lake, and Imogene Lake.
 This epic trek, through the heart of the Sawtooths, is an absolute classic in the American Rockies.

 Toxaway Lake, Sawtooth Mountains, Idaho